ClickUp vs Trello: Complete Comparison (2026)

 Which is easier to learn -- ClickUp or Trello?

 Trello is significantly easier.
 The drag-and-drop board interface is instantly intuitive with zero training.
+G2 users rate Trello 91% for ease of use and 92% for ease of setup.
 ClickUp takes 2-3 weeks for team proficiency due to its depth -- nested spaces, custom fields, multiple views, automation builders, and configuration options.
 ClickUp rewards the investment with more capability, but the onboarding cost is real.

 Can I use ClickUp or Trello for invoicing?